MatMoore/go-improve/README.md

 ## Running the application

 To run the app you will need to install ruby 2.3.0.
-I recommend using [rbenv](https://github.com/rbenv/rbenv#installation).
+I reccommend using [rbenv](https://github.com/rbenv/rbenv#installation).

 On a mac or linux, you can then run the following steps in a terminal: